ryzxxn/Leafsync/README.md

 # LeafSync

-LeafSync is a project that provides a synchronization solution.
+LeafSync is a project that provides a synchronized solution to managing and auditing databases.
 This README file will guide you through the project structure and provide instructions on how to install and run the project.

 ## Table of Contents